sushankgghimire/GenAI-360/README.md

 ## How to Use

 Feel free to explore the content in this repository.
 Each directory corresponds to a specific topic or module covered on the platform.
 Clone the repo and run the notebooks locally to follow along with the exercises.
+Lets discuss if you find something interesting or a bug.